 However, his return to his homeland was short, after he found that he was no fan of schooling.
 After coming to this realization, he moved back to Virginia and joined several cattle drives.
 He eventually worked to relieve all of his family’s debt, and finally moved permanently to Virginia to work for a cattle rancher.

 Within a period of nine years, Davy Crockett married twice and fathered five children.
 Over those years, he led a quiet life, caring for his family alongside his brother’s family, and working on the cattle ranch he had worked on as a young man.

 Then, in 1812, his family man attitude changed, and he began the lifestyle he is perhaps most famous for.
 During the war of 1812, he served under General Andrew Jackson, in the Tennessee militia.
 Crockett immediately joined the war effort, enlisting as a scout for a term of 90 days.

 Rather than partake in the active fighting, Crockett found that his skills were better suited to hunting game to feed the soldiers, rather than killing Native American warriors.
 He served until the end of 1813, then again from 1814 to 1815, though he hired a young man to take his place through the end of his term.

-In 1817, Davy Crockett moved west, to Lawrence County, Tenn., with his family.
+In 1817, Davy Crockett moved west to Lawrence County, Tennessee, with his family.
 There, he thought he’d try his hand at a career in politics.

 The attempt was, for the most part, a futile one.
 Though he was elected lieutenant colonel of the Fifty-seventh Regiment of Tennessee Militia, he was operating multiple businesses at the time and found himself torn between his work and his family.
 Eventually, he resigned and settled back into family life.